digiapulssi/zabbix-proxy-setup/README.md

 The docker container created is named zabbix-proxy by default.
 Different container name can be given to start and stop scripts as argument.

-The docker container version used is alpine-latest.
+The docker container version is read from zabbix/container.version.
 This can be overridden by giving second argument to start script.

 ## Setup scripts